 The hike from Fira to Oia is a must-do on any 2 day Santorini itinerary.
 This is a 10.5km walk along the edge of the caldera.
 It took me 3 hours, mainly because I stopped a lot to take photos as the views are spectacular!
 My advice is to start early to avoid the intense heat of the day & sun in your eyes all the way.
 I began at 7.15am which was perfect.
 It is one of the few places that you can feel alone on this stunning island.
-I plan to write a more in-depth guide on the walk as I loved it so much, so keep your eyes peeled for all the details.
+I have written a more in-depth guide on the walk as I loved it so much, click HERE for all the details.

 Once you get to Oia, reward yourself with some cake at Melenio Bakery & Café, (the Orange Pie was delicious!).”

 If you still have some life left in your legs, then take some time to explore the pretty streets of Oia.
 The evenings get very busy here for the sunset so take advantage of the daylight hours to explore.
 Search out Atlantis bookshop, arguably named the ‘best bookshop in the world’.
 Oia also has plenty of upmarket jewellery & souvenir shops to check out.
 If, like me you just want to rest your weary feet then place yourself somewhere with a view & an option for people watching.
 I chose Vitrin which fitted the bill perfectly!

 Sunset Wine Tasting